digital-asset/daml-finance/docs/README.md

 ### Sass

-The `Node` version of `sass` must be installed: `gem install sass`
+The `ruby` version of `sass` must be installed: `gem install sass`.

 ### Grunt

-If grunt is not already installed: `sudo npm install -g grunt-cli`
+If grunt is not already installed: `npm install grunt-cli`.

-If you had to install anything new above, you may have to recreate the virtual environment: `pipenv install` again
+If you had to install anything new above, but it still does not work, you may have to recreate the virtual environment: `pipenv install` again.

 ## Building the docs